 DIY Fixes to Try Before Calling a Pro

 Before picking up the phone for professional help, there are a few easy things homeowners can try to resolve the issue.
-These steps might save you time, money, and the hassle of scheduling a service call.
+These steps save you time, money, and the hassle of scheduling a service call.

 If you’re comfortable with basic troubleshooting, here are several DIY methods to try before calling in help:

-- Run a cycle with the machine empty to see if the problem
+- Run a cycle with the machine empty to see if the problem persists

 - Check the lid switch and sensor to ensure they’re functioning

-- Inspect the drain hose for kinks, clogs, or
+- Inspect the drain hose for kinks, clogs, or obstructions

-- Examine the drain pump for signs of damage or foreign
+- Examine the drain pump for signs of damage or foreign objects

-- Try washing smaller loads to reduce strain on your
+- Try washing smaller loads to reduce strain on your machine

 How Long Do Washing Machines Last?